Panasonic LX10 vs Sony A9 II

 Studio photographers will appreciate that the Sony A9 II (unlike the LX10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the LX10 and the A9 II are recent models that are part of the current product line-up.
 The LX10 replaced the earlier Panasonic LX7, while the A9 II followed on from the Sony A9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the LX10 and A9 II can be found, respectively, in the Panasonic LX10 Manual (free pdf) or the online Sony A9 II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Panasonic LX10 and the Sony A9 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.